pydoit/doit/doc/uptodate.rst

 We already saw how tasks can save values by returning dict on its actions.
 But usually the "value" we want to check is independent from the task actions.
-So the first step is to add a callable to the task so it can save some extra values (that are not used by the task itself, they are only used for dependency checking).
+So the first step is to add a callable to the task so it can save some extra values.
+These values are not used by the task itself, they are only used for dependency checking.

 The Task has a property called ``value_savers`` that contains a list of callables.
 These callables should return a dict that will be saved together